islamkamran/islamkamran/README.md

 [![Gmail Badge](https://img.shields.io/badge/-m.islamkamran@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:m.islamkamran@gmail.com)](mailto:m.islamkamran@gmail.com)

 ### Hi there 👋 Asalam-o-Alaikom
-I'm a Software Engineering graduate who is currently working as a full stack developer @gitwork.
-Recently, completed my MPhil in Computer Sciences and passionate about learning modern application development technologies along with Data Engineering.
 I'm a Software Engineering graduate who is currently working as a full stack developer @Indusre.
 I have my Bachelors degree in Computer Engineering and my Masters degree in Computer Science.
 I am passionate about learning modern application development technologies along with Cloud Engineering.

 <!-- 🔭 I’m currently working on a research project which is about Model Coverage and Debugging Effectivness.<br /> -->
 <!-- 🔭 I’m currently working on a Real Estate project which is about Model Coverage and Debugging Effectivness.<br /> -->
-🌱 I’m currently learning Django and its ecosystem.<br />
 🌱 I’m currently learning Angular and its ecosystem.<br />
-👯 I’m looking to collaborate on Data Engineering projects.<br />
 👯 I’m looking to collaborate on Web Development projects.<br />
-⚡ Programming Languages: Python, PHP, Java, Javascript.<br />
 ⚡ Programming Languages: Python, Javascript, C++, Matlab.<br />
-🔭 Planning to Build a Financial Startup.<br/>
 🔭 Planning to Build a Financial Startup.<br/>
 </p>
 </p>